bthai1234/MC-CMSC-204-Chat-Program-Project/README.md

-# Montgomery College Computer Science II CMSC 204
+# Montgomery College Computer Science II CMSC 204 Chat Program Project
 Simple Chat Program for class Project

 Creates a local server to process and push chat messages to all user instances.